 Hawaii’s legislature kicked off these increases via HB 862.
 That measure went into effect starting October 1.
 As a result, the state now has the highest combined accommodation tax in the US.
 Kauai was the first county to adopt this increase.

-The legislature moved on both accommodation taxes and on funding for the troubled Hawaii Tourism Authority (HTA).
+In July, the legislature approved the accommodation taxes and funding for the troubled Hawaii Tourism Authority (HTA).
 These taxes are a significant source of revenue for all the islands and are applied to both your Hawaii vacation rental and Hawaii hotel stays.

 We aren’t convinced about HTA’s abilities no matter how it is funded, given a checkered past and not enough to show for the money it has received.
 See much more on that below.